wazzamatazz/json-time-series-extractor/README.md

 var samples = TimeSeriesExtractor.GetSamples(json).ToArray();
 ```

-The JSON must either be an object, or an array of objects.
+The JSON document must represent an object or an array of objects.
 You can customise the extraction behaviour by passing a [TimeSeriesExtractorOptions](/src/JsonTimeSeriesExtractor/TimeSeriesExtractorOptions.cs) object when calling the method.

 ## Data Samples